Special Cases

 Special Cases – Professional Judgment

-Federal regulations permit financial aid administrators to use their discretion on a case-by-case basis to modify data used to calculate the EFC by performing a Professional Judgment.
+Federal regulations permit financial aid administrators to use their discretion on a case-by-case basis to modify data used to calculate the SAI (Student Aid Index) by performing a Professional Judgment.
 Administrators may also use their discretion to resolve conflicting information and report cases of fraud.
 The FAFSA Simplification ACT distinguishes between special circumstances and unusual circumstances as the different categories of professional judgment.
 If your circumstances meet the criteria in one of the areas described below, please contact the Financial Aid Office at 205-856-8511 or [email protected] to request a review of your special case.

 Special Circumstances – Professional Judgment